-COOPER NOUNTAIN VINEYARDS WILLAMETTE VALLEY, OREGON
+WILLAMETTE VALLEY, OREGON

-established 1978 COOPERMOUNTAINWINE.COM
+established 1978

+COOPERMOUNTAINWINE.COM

+COOPER MOUNTAIN VINEYARDS

+OUR VINEYARDS

+Our land is our life and our life is our wine.
+Established in 1978, Certified Organic + Biodynamic since 1999.
+We steward our land with future generations in mind.
+JOHNSON SCHOOL • VINEYARD

+Soil Type: Laurelwood Year planted: 1999

+Cornelius, OR

+OLD VINES • VINEYARD

+Soil Type: Saum Year planted: 1978

+Beaverton, OR

+FARMINGTON • VINEYARD

+Soil Type: Alluvium Year planted: 1995

+Hillsboro, OR

+ARBORBROOK • VINEYARD

+Soil Type: Marine Sedimentary Year planted: 2001

+Newberg, OR

+CORRINE • VINEYARD

+Soil Type: Marine Sedimentary + Jory Year planted: 1989

+Newberg, OR

+MEADOWLARK • VINEYARD

+Soil Type: Willakenzie Year planted: 1982

+Beaverton, OR

+CHEHALEM MOUNTAIN VINEYARD

+Soil Type: Marine Sedimentary Year planted: 1968

+Newberg, OR

 n 1978, Dr. Robert Gross, a homeopathic doctor, and his wife, Corrine Gross, planted Pinot Noir and Chardonnay on the slopes of an ancient volcano called Cooper Mountain, located just 10 miles from Portland, Oregon.
 Overlooking the cloud-covered Coastal Range to the west, the site's unique soils proved favorable and the vines produced high-quality, coveted fruit.

 For the first nine years, Cooper Mountain sold its grapes to other pioneering wineries in the Willamette Valley.
 Then, in 1987, Dr. Gross began his own label from his estate vineyards, offering Cooper Mountain's first vintage to a nascent Willamette Valley Pinot Noir fan base.

 An extension of his interest in homeopathy and acupuncture, Dr. Gross developed an early interest in biodynamic agriculture.
 In the 1990's, French biodynamic winemaker Nicolas Joly visited Cooper Mountain and assessed their vineyards' health.
 When he dug into the soil, Joly told Dr. Gross, "You have forgotten your legs while standing in the Vitruvian Man pose."
 Joly was referring to the absence of life in the soil surrounding the vine's root system.

 That revelatory experience, coupled with an expanding belief in the power of alternative medicine, prompted Cooper Mountain to embark on the long journey towards regenerative, holistic agriculture.
 In 1995, Cooper Mountain became certified organic by Oregon Tilth and, in 1999, earned Demeter's Biodynamic certification.

-our story 3 Over the past four decades, Cooper Mountain Vineyards has grown from ten acres to 160 acres and expanded its plantings to include Pinot Gris, Pinot Blanc, Tocai Friulano, Gewürztraminer, and Gamay Noir-all while maintaining strict, organic and biodynamic farming practices.
+Over the past four decades, Cooper Mountain Vineyards has grown from ten acres to 200 acres and expanded its plantings to include Pinot Gris, Pinot Blanc, Tocai Friulano, Gewürztraminer, and Gamay Noir-all while maintaining strict, organic and biodynamic farming practices.

 With each passing vintage, Cooper Mountain strengthens its bond to the land and continues its tread down a path of innovation: in 2002, Cooper Mountain became the first winery in the United States to gain label approval for a no-sulfite-added wine, and, in 2010, achieved carbon neutrality.